caolan/forms/README.md

 * `validatePastFirstError`: `true`, otherwise assumes `false`
  * If `false`, the first validation error will halt form validation.
  * If `true`, all fields will be validated.
 * `remoteValidator`: function that returns an object of validation, eg by making the http request.
-If it is defined fields validation will be ignored.
 An example:

     ```
     var remoteValidator = function(data, next) {
         var error = null;
         var response = {
             field1: {
-                error: 'validation error 1',
+                error: 'validation message',
-                value: 'wrongInput1'
+                value: 'invalid value'
             },
             field2: {
-                error: 'validation error 2',
+                error: null,
-                value: 'wrongInput2'
+                value: 'valid value'
             }
         };